 This manual describes the classic GemBuilder for C interface, which is not thread-safe.
 A newer, thread-safe interface is provided by gcits.hf.
-This is not described in this manual; see this file, \$GEMSTONE/include/gcits.hf, for usage details.
+This is not described in this manual; see the C header file, \$GEMSTONE/include/gcits.hf, for usage details.